 The final free-ridership and spillover estimates were weighted by site-level weights and site-level savings.
 The study team calculated site-level weights by dividing the number of 2021 participants in each stratum by the sampled number of participants in the stratum.
 To estimate the savings weight, we calculated the total LED savings for each measure group for which the respondent was asked about.
-So, if a participant was asked about upstream linear LEDs, the total savings weight was based on the savings associated their upstream linear LED purchases.
+So, if a participant was asked about midstream linear LEDs, the total savings weight was based on the savings associated their midstream linear LED purchases.

 Retrospective NTG calculation

 The results of the NTG surveys were analyzed to estimate participant spillover and free-ridership rates, which were used to produce the retrospective 2021 NTG ratios for each of the various lighting applications.
-The team calculated the LED NTG ratio using 1.
+The team calculated the LED NTG ratio using Equation 3-1.

 Equation 3-1.
 NTG ratio formula